Sustainsys/Saml2/doc/Configuration.md

 *Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

 Optional attribute that indicates the base url of the AuthServices endpoints.
+It should be the root path of the application.
+E.g. The SignIn url is built up as PublicOrigin + / + modulePath + /SignIn.

 Defaults to `Url` of the current http request if not specified.
 This can usually be left as the default, but if your internal address of the application is different than the external address the generated URLs (such as  `AssertionConsumerServiceURL`